Ramo-Y/PersonalRecord/README.md

 ## Movements
 <img src="./.github/images/movements_view.png" alt="Movements" style="width:250px;"/>

 To add movement records, you must first define your movements.
-By pressing the plus button, a new line is added in which you can name your movement.
+By pressing the add button, a new line is added in which you can name your movement.
 Movements can only be deleted, as long as they are not in use.

 ## All movement records
 <img src="./.github/images/all_movement_records_view.png" alt="All movement records" style="width:250px;"/>

-In this menu you can enter all your data records with a movement, the weight and a date.
+In this menu you can enter all your records with a date, weight and movement.
 This is the overview to see them all, they are sorted by the name of the movement and then the most recent movements at the top.
-New entries can be added with the plus button and deleted with the recycle bin button.
+New entries can be added with the add button and deleted with the trash button.

 ## Movement record maxes
 <img src="./.github/images/movement_record_maxes_view.png" alt="Movement record maxes" style="width:250px;"/>